bpkerns15/Hitters/README.md

 Open KnightsHittersSheets.py and change the opponent name to the Trackman abbreviation.
 Run the program and select the CSV.
 The CSV must be a Trackman V3 formatted CSV or a combined group of Trackman V3 CSVs.
-The final file will show up in the sheets folder.
+The final file will show up in the sheets folder and will contain one slide for every Batter on the opposing team.

 ## Credits
 - Author: Connor Heath